 Please note that you will have to take care of your own transport to and from Oxford.

-Our membership fee is £15 and membership is lifelong.
+Our membership fee is £10 (until 15th of October) and membership is lifelong.
 Members’ benefits include:

 - Priority for our Formal Dinners